 My advice to current and prospective Leeds Trinity students is to enjoy the time you have at University, as three years may seem like a long time, but it goes very quickly.
 Make the most of interactions in lectures and take full advantage of the cheap drinks at the Students’ Union bar in First Year!

 Aimee Wakeham graduated from Leeds Trinity University with a degree in Forensic Psychology in July 2021.
-Find out more about Psychology courses on the Leeds Trinity website.
+Find out more about Psychology courses.

 < PreviousNext >